mrkurger/date-night-app2/docs/AILessons.md

    - Use conditional logic in npm scripts: `[ -n "$CI" ] || command`

 5. **Workflow Error Monitoring**:

    - Implement automated collection of workflow error logs
    - Use the `workflow_run` event to trigger log collection after workflow completion
    - Store logs in a structured format for easy analysis
    - Create analysis tools to identify common error patterns
    - Provide specific recommendations for fixing issues

+6. **Git Conflict Handling in Workflows**:
+   - Check for potential conflicts before pushing changes
+   - Use `git merge-tree` to detect conflicts without modifying the working tree
+   - Create feature branches for changes when conflicts are detected
+   - Automatically create pull requests for manual resolution
+   - Use the GitHub CLI (`gh`) for PR creation from workflows

 ### Package Overrides